-Gluten-Free Quinoa Soup is not only gluten-free, it is comforting any time of the year.
-It's one of those savory, healthy soups you want to curl up with when it's cold outside or you are not feeling well.
+Gluten-Free Quinoa Soup is not only one of the best gluten-free soups, it is comforting any time of the year.
+It's one of those savory, healthy gluten-free soup recipes you want to curl up with when it's cold outside or you are not feeling well.

 We switched out the noodles in our favorite homemade chicken noodle soup for quinoa and now we only eat it that way.
 You can easily use noodles in this recipe.
 It's just as amazing.